Zhibade/modo-rename-tool/README.md

-# MODO Tool - IK/FK Match
+# MODO Tool - Quick Rename
 ## Overview
 MODO tool that allows the user to quickly rename, and add prefix and/or suffix to the selected or all items in the MODO scene